 The other major difference between a coddled egg and a poached egg is that you can add seasonings and other ingredients to a coddled egg, whereas a poached egg has to be cooked without any additives.

-Whether you are a novice or know your way around a kitchen, this coddled egg recipe will be a great addition to your breakfast menu and is sure to impress anyone that thinks eggs are boring!
+Now that you know how to coddle an egg, whether you are a novice or know your way around a kitchen, this coddled egg recipe will be a great addition to your breakfast menu and is sure to impress anyone that thinks eggs are boring!